texttest/website_2/_how_to_guides/filter_varying_output.md

 Just after the regex, you can optionally add some curly brackets and give TextTest further instructions about what to do when it matches this pattern.
 In the first example above it will replace everything that matched the regex with the fixed string 'timestamp'.
 In the second example it uses a capture group in the regex to capture the non-varying part and make the filtered output more readable as well as stable.

-## Solution2 - filter several lines of irrelevant output
+## Solution 2 - filter several lines of irrelevant output

 You might prefer to just ignore all the output lines between "Initializing AcmeDB" and "Ready to accept connections".
 In that case you could do run-dependent text like this: